sophiajt/sophiajt.github.io/content/2024-03-23-one-year-on-hrt.md

 Somehow, my brain and heart had "rewired".
 In chatting with other trans folks, we came up with two possible reasons why it was happening:

-1. HRT is having some kind of mood-altering effect that is giving me access to my romantic side in a way you could not access before.
+1. HRT is having some kind of mood-altering effect that is giving me access to my romantic side in a way I could not access before.

 or